IvanMed1002/BruteForceAttackProject/README.md

 -----------------------------------------------

-- <b>Part 3: Install and configure Sysmon & Splunk on Windows target machine and Windows Server.
-Both Windows machine will collect telemetry and send logs over to Splunk server.</b>
+<h1>Part 3: Install and configure Sysmon & Splunk on Windows target machine and Windows Server.
+Both Windows machine will collect telemetry and send logs over to Splunk server.</h1>

 1. Set networking setting to NAT to have all VMs on the same network for internet access and communciation between VMs. <br/>